 How to store the leftover smoked chicken?

 You can store the leftover smoked chicken in the refrigerator for 24 hours.
-If you want to store it for longer then, place the leftover in a vacuum-sealed box and freeze it for up to 1 month.
+If you want to store it for longer, then place the leftover in a vacuum-sealed box and freeze it for up to 1 month.
 This way, you can enjoy the meal later on.

 How can I reheat the frozen smoked chicken?

-Is it necessary to brine the chicken?
+Is it necessary to bring the chicken?